Photo by Gareth Gardner

-Sir John Soane was an 18th-century architect.
+Sir John Soane was an 18th-century architect who died nearly 200 years ago.
 He was also an undiagnosed hoarder.
-The man's townhouse, which is freely open to the public, is an extraordinary jumble of his collection of antiquities—he had to modify the building in order to cram them all in.
+The man's townhouse, which has been left untouched since his death and which free to the public, is an extraordinary jumble of his collection of antiquities—he had to modify the building in order to cram them all in.
 There's even a genuine Egpytian sarcophagus in his basement (which originally housed a Pharaoh).
-It's impossible to describe how completely bonkers his house is, and you're not allowed to take pictures inside, so I'd urge you to go visit.
-It's free, and it's on a beautiful square in central London, so it makes a nice off-the-beaten-track stop.
-Once a month on a Tuesday evening you can take a candlelit tour, though these are highly popular so you need to make sure you're there early enough to nab a ticket.
+It's impossible to describe how completely bonkers his house is, and you're not allowed to take pictures inside, so you'll need to see it with your own eyes.
+Once a month you can join the Soane Lates for a candlelit exhibit.
+These are highly popular so be sure to book ahead.

 Have you been here?
 Share a tip or a photo with fellow travelers.